wehlutyk/thesis/content/1-introduction-2-evolution.md

 As the name Cultural Attraction Theory indicates, an important part of that toolbox is the notion of cultural attractor, which can be empirically studied: the presence or absence of a well-defined attractor in a given situation can be turned into a testable hypothesis.
-Additionally, at the meta-analytical level one can evaluate if tackling a problem with a cultural attraction approach encourages useful questions and fruitful studies, or if it is more of a hindrance in explaining the phenomena at hand.
+One can also evaluate, at the meta-analytical level, if tackling a problem with a cultural attraction approach generates productive questions and fruitful studies, or if it is more of a hindrance in explaining the phenomena at hand.
 In short, while testing CAT empirically is not a simple matter of yes or no, the theory provides a clear set of tools and lines of thought that are well worth evaluating in a wider, programmatic appraisal.

 The second challenge to empirical exploration resides in the fact that quantitative data on out-of-laboratory cultural artefacts is not easy to collect.